Battle of Bladensburg: United States plans and preparations

+Meanwhile, Albert Gallatin, President James Madison's nominated commissioner for negotiations with the British government, sent news from Europe of Napoleon's abdication and the apparent hardening of British attitudes towards the United States.
 On 1 July 1814, Madison summoned his cabinet to discuss the increased threat to the United States' Atlantic coast, including Washington, although the Secretary of War, John Armstrong, insisted that the British would not attack Washington, since it was strategically unimportant.
 He felt the most likely target would be the city of Baltimore, which offered more commercial targets and plunder than Washington.
 Armstrong was half right; the British would launch attacks against both Baltimore and Washington.

 Nevertheless, on 2 July, Madison designated the area around Washington and Baltimore as the United States Army's Tenth Military District and, without consulting Armstrong, appointed Brigadier General William H. Winder as its commander.
 Winder was the nephew of Levin Winder, Federalist Governor of Maryland.
 He had practiced law in Baltimore before being commissioned as a colonel in 1812 and had only recently been exchanged after having been captured at the Battle of Stoney Creek in July 1813.
 On 5 July, he and Armstrong conferred.
 Winder suggested calling up some militia in advance of any attack, but Armstrong insisted that militia could best be used on the spur of the moment.
 Winder spent a month visiting the forts and settlements in his new command.
 Armstrong did not provide him with any staff, and despite his fears that the British could launch an attack against almost any point with very little warning, Winder did not order any field fortifications to be constructed, nor make any other preparations.

 Campaign

 British moves

-Although Major General Ross commanded the British troops in Chesapeake Bay, the point of attack was to be decided by Vice Admiral Cochrane, who had concentrated four ships of the line, twenty frigates and sloops of war and twenty transports carrying Ross's troops at Tangier Island.
+Although Major General Ross commanded the British troops in the Chesapeake Bay, the point of attack was to be decided by Vice Admiral Cochrane, who had concentrated four ships of the line, twenty frigates and sloops of war and twenty transports carrying Ross's troops at Tangier Island.
 Rear Admiral Cockburn, Cochrane's second in command, favoured a quick attack on Washington, but Ross was not eager.
 His men had been confined aboard their transports for nearly three months, and he lacked cavalry, artillery, and transport.
 Ross was also wary of the U.S. Chesapeake Bay Flotilla (three gunboats and ten gun-armed barges) lurking in the Patuxent River.
 His first objective had to be the capture or destruction of the U.S. flotilla.